AsdWaring/Etch_Sketch/README.md

 I refuse to post on discord for the answer, but I will be browsing for similiar issues that other students have encountered.

 Time to push to Git and take a brain break.

+August 12th!

+Oh joy and happineness and success!
+So I was wrong.
+Above about the loop - i did have to use a for each statement, because I was indicating multiple elements with my query selector.
+So I was on the right track what I did differently was use:

+pixel.setAttribute("style", "background-color: white;")

+instead of pixel.style.backgroundColor = white.

+Thank you random discord Odin Student for posting your code.
+I was so close to the solution, I just had been googling chaning the style rather than googling changing the attribute.

+Sometimes its as easy as not understanding the language you should use to pose the question.